 If the "Lamp Message" checkbox has been enabled in the Lamp menu (recommended), an expiry message will appear upon power-up when the lamp has reached its defined "Lamp Limit".

 In addition, the LED's next to the built-in keypad will flash "LP" when lamp time has expired.
 The lamp should be replaced.

-The "Lamp Limit" setting should not exceed the expected lamp life, as an old lamp becomes increasingly fragile and more prone to sudden failure.
-See also 4.4, Lamp and Filter Replacement.
+The "Lamp Limit" setting should not exceed the lamp lifetime warrantee, as an old lamp becomes increasingly fragile and more prone to sudden failure.

+Refer to 4.4, Lamp & Filter Replacement and Section 6, Specifications.

-3.9 Status Menu
+3.10 Status Menu

 The read-only Status menu lists a variety of details about the standard and optional components currently detected in the projector.
-Refer to the Status menu for versions of hardware and software installed, the type (size) of lamp, the hours logged in total and for a specific period (such as a rental period), and for your projector model name and serial number.
+Refer to the Status menu for versions of hardware and software installed, the type (size) of lamp defined in projector memory, and hours logged in total and for a specific period (such as a rental period), and for your projector model name and serial number.
 In addition, the Status menu identifies the current channel, its location, its frequencies and other details.